 The first major barrier is the "ripeness" test.
 The basic principle underlying the judicial ripeness rules is sound.
-The Supreme Court has said that the doctrine's "basic rationale is to prevent the courts, through avoidance of premature adjudication, from entangling themselves in abstract disagreements."
-But the standard ripeness test is not what federal courts apply in regulatory takings cases.
-Instead, they have developed a labyrinth-like "special ripeness doctrine applicable only to constitutional property rights claims."
-123 achieve an undeserved and unwarranted result: they avoid the vast majority of takings cases on their merits."
-The lack of practical recourse to the courts puts citizens at a grave disadvantage.
+The Supreme Court has said that the doctrine's "basic rationale is to prevent the courts, through avoidance of premature adjudication, from entangling themselves in abstract disagreements."127 But the standard ripeness test is not what federal courts apply in regulatory takings cases.
+Instead, they have developed a labyrinth-like "special ripeness doctrine applicable only to constitutional property rights claims."128

+In recent congressional testimony, noted land-use expert Professor Daniel Mandelker declared that "federal judges have distorted the Supreme Court's ripeness precedents to achieve an undeserved and unwarranted result: they avoid the vast majority of takings cases on their merits."129 The lack of practical recourse to the courts puts citizens at a grave disadvantage.
 With little chance of being called to account in the federal courts, states and localities have an even greater incentive to take private property through the subterfuge of regulation rather than through exercise of the power of eminent domain.